Hot spots are extremely painful and if treated incorrectly, can cause your pet even more pain and make the infection

 There are a number of home remedies that can be used to ease your pet’s discomfort and, in some cases, treat the infection if it is not severe.
 Always check with your veterinarian before trying any of these at-home remedies.

 - To soothe your pet’s pain, a cool, wet washcloth can be applied to the affected area several times a day.
-After using these compresses, always make sure that the skin and surrounding hair dries completely, especially in warm weather.
+After using these compresses, always make sure that the skin and surrounding hair dry completely, especially in warm weather.
 Hair that is left wet is the perfect breeding ground for infection.

 - Tea compresses (black or green) can be used to dry out the area and reduce infection.
 Tea can also be used as a drying wash.
 Ask your veterinarian about the proper way to use tea or tea compresses to treat hot spots.

 - Over-the-counter solutions such as Domeboro (Burow’s) are often used to dry out the area.
 Domeboro is an aluminum acetate/astringent solution that, in some cases, will cause hot spots to scab over and heal.
 Check with your veterinarian before using any over-the-counter products.

 Your pet’s hot spot won’t be able to heal if they continue to lick, bite, or scratch the affected area.
 In many cases, Elizabethan or No Bite collars are used to prevent your pet from reaching the hot spot.
-Elizabethan collars are conical shaped to keep your pet’s head quarantined from their body.
+Elizabethan collars are conically shaped to keep your pet’s head quarantined from their body.
 This can be very helpful in the case of hot spots on the ears, as the pet is not able to scratch through the collar.
 This collar also keeps your pet from reaching affected areas with its mouth.
-No Bite collars are also recommended.
-However, not in the case of hot spots on the ears or head, as they will not keep your pet from reaching those areas.
+No Bite collars are also recommended, however, not in the case of hot spots on the ears or head, as they will not keep your pet from reaching those areas.